 The euro currency and its coverage

 Euro has the status of national currency in nineteen countries of the Eurozone, as well as in nine other non-EU territories, including two states outside the European border.
-The word “Euro” derives from the continent’s Latin name and is pronounced in a universal manner, which simplifies cross-border trade.

 However, SEPA is not only about the EU countries.
 Such territories as Norway, Iceland, Liechtenstein, Switzerland, Andorra, San Marino, and Monaco, are also a part of the network.